THECALLR/sdk-php/INSTALLING.php.md

 - - -

-## With php-composer
+## With Composer
-php-composer ([https://getcomposer.org/download/](https://getcomposer.org/download/)) is recommended for use with the sdk and for managing your project dependencies.
+Composer ([https://getcomposer.org/download/](https://getcomposer.org/download/)) is recommended for use with the sdk and for managing your project dependencies.
 The download page contains instructions and necessary files for installation on Windows and other platforms.
 * if not being installed as root/super user, make sure to use the switch **--install-dir=**